-Apple Computers’ iPhone products took the simple mobile phone which could receive and make calls and text messages, to a device that is now personalized and can do everything from trading shares to turning on your oven at home.
-It has created a whole new industry for application development, and will lead the next technology revolution of ‘wearable’ devices such as an iWatch and Google Glasses.
+Apple Computers’ iPhone products took the simple mobile phone which could receive.
+And make calls and text messages, to a device that is now personalized and can do everything from trading shares.
+To turn on your oven at home.
+It has created a whole new industry for application development.
+And will lead the next technology revolution of ‘wearable’ devices such as an iWatch and Google Glasses.

 Decline in Share Price

 The share price of Apple Computers peaked at $705.07 on the 21st September 2012.
 And since then it has steadily declined.
 The recent low of $385.10 on the 19th April represents a decline of 45.3% over a 7-month period.
 Since that low in April.
 The stock price has consolidated in a sideways range.

 From a fundamental perspective, Apple Computers remains an extremely attractive company.
 Earnings growth declined for the first time in the company’s modern history.
 This has sparked some uncertainty from investors, but the fact remains, Apple Computers remains an extremely cashed up company with strong revenue returns.